AkashKumar-47/Super-Store-Analysis/README.md

        - **Monthly Sales & Profit:** Displays year‐over‐year performance.
        - **Sales by Segment, Region, Payment Mode:** Quickly assess relative contribution of each slice.
        - **KPI Cards:** Show top metrics like total sales, orders, profit, and average shipping days.
        - **15‐Day Sales Forecast:** Uses built‐in Power BI forecasting to predict short‐term sales.
+    - Filters and Slicers:
+       - Region slicer for geographic focus.
+       - Year & Quarter slicer for time‐based analysis.
+       - A bookmark button to Clear All Filters and return to default view.
 3. **Analysis & Refinement:**
    - Iteratively refined the dashboard based on testing, feedback, and exploratory data analysis.
    - Validated insights through cross-checking with the raw dataset.